andyl/rfx/README.md

 Rfx provides a catalog of automated refactoring operations for Elixir source code.

 **NOTE** at the moment this code does not work!
 We're sorting out the programming interfaces and project organization.
-Once this is done, we'll build out the refactoring operations step by step.
+Once this is done, we'll build the refactoring operations step by step.

 To get started with this pre-release code, clone the repo, then run `> mix test --exclude pending`.